One killed, 17 wounded in Srinagar grenade attack

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-SRINAGAR: At least one person was killed and 17 wounded Monday in a grenade blast at a crowded market in Indian-Occupied Kashmir’s main city Srinagar, police and doctors said.
+HELD SRINAGAR: At least one person was killed and 17 wounded on Monday in a grenade blast at a crowded market in Indian-Occupied Kashmir’s main city Srinagar, police and doctors said.

-Kashmir has been on a knife-edge since August 5 when the Indian government moved to strip the region of its autonomy, imposed a lockdown, cut telecommunications and detained thousands.
-No one claimed Monday’s blast but authorities have in the past accused militants of intimidating people into resisting Indian attempts to return life to normal.

 A dozen non-locals have been killed by suspected militants, including six migrant workers last week, that police said were aimed at driving them away and create fear.

-SRINAGAR: At least one person was killed and 17 wounded Monday in a grenade blast at a crowded market in Indian-Occupied Kashmir’s main city Srinagar, police and doctors said.
+HELD SRINAGAR: At least one person was killed and 17 wounded on Monday in a grenade blast at a crowded market in Indian-Occupied Kashmir’s main city Srinagar, police and doctors said.

-Kashmir has been on a knife-edge since August 5 when the Indian government moved to strip the region of its autonomy, imposed a lockdown, cut telecommunications and detained thousands.
-No one claimed Monday’s blast but authorities have in the past accused militants of intimidating people into resisting Indian attempts to return life to normal.

 A dozen non-locals have been killed by suspected militants, including six migrant workers last week, that police said were aimed at driving them away and create fear.